- 17+ Best AI Writing Software Tools - January 9, 2024

 - Ads and campaigns: Separate your keywords into themes.
 You will create a new campaign for each theme.
 An average campaign will probably contain between 5 and 25 keywords.
 Each campaign should have compelling ad copy that is relevant to the searchers’ intent.

 - Landing pages: Support your campaigns with great landing pages.
 Landing pages should match the search intent of your Google Ads.
+While it’s a little painful to make a ton of landing pages, it’s hugely important.

 - Launch: Determine your budget, set your geographical location, and set a bid amount.
 I recommend starting on CPC bidding at a cost near the bottom of the CPC range.

 If you’re serious about your campaigns, you might also want to include some sort of email lead capture mechanism on-page.
-Tools like Hello Bar allow you to offer a free guide or course in exchange for an email address.
+Tools like Leadpages allow you to offer a free guide or course in exchange for an email address.
 That’s a handy way to make sure you eek every last bit of value out of Google Ads — even when a user doesn’t purchase your product right away.

 If Google Ads works for your SaaS business, you simply need to rank organically (using search engine optimization) for those same keywords.